Intellisrc/icl/modules/web/README.md

 ### Service

-One advantage of using this library instead of using Spark-Java Web Framework, is that you can easily create services and make them totally reusable among your projects.
+One advantage of using this library instead of using Jetty directly, is that you can easily create services and make them totally reusable among your projects.
 For example, to create one service: